-The research provides a critical examination of the resilience of reinforced concrete bridges, highlighting the urgent need for enhanced strategies to address aging infrastructure.
+The research provides a critical examination of the resilience of reinforced concrete bridges, highlighting the urgent need for enhanced strategies to address ageing infrastructure.
 The study focused on bridges with simple geometries and found that deterioration significantly increases the likelihood of collapse under severe natural hazards, emphasizing the necessity for targeted resilience enhancements.

-Key findings reveal that flood velocity, water height, and earthquake forces are crucial factors affecting bridge survival, underscoring the importance of understanding these dynamics to improve bridge design and management.
+Key findings reveal that flood velocity, water height, and earthquake forces are crucial factors affecting bridge survival, highlighting the importance of understanding these dynamics to improve bridge design and management.
 The research also points out the limitations of existing mono-criterion approaches in bridge management and advocates for a transition to multi-criteria decision-making processes to address the complexities of resilience effectively.

-The study has led to the development of two essential tools, GABM and GARM, which offer deeper insights into risk assessment and remedial interventions for aging bridges.
+The study has led to the development of two essential tools, GABM and GARM, which offer deeper insights into risk assessment and remedial interventions for ageing bridges.
 It emphasizes the need for a proactive approach to bridge management, integrating risk assessment and resilience planning to prevent bridges from becoming liabilities during natural disasters.
 Furthermore, the research highlights the growing impact of climate change and the inadequacy of traditional design standards in predicting and mitigating risks.

-Research scope was limited to simple reinforced concrete bridges, two to four lane bridges, length upto 250 meters, width of four lane, height restricted to 8 meters from normal water level, with multiple spans.
-Complicated design geometry like, cable stay, pre-stressed girders, arched geometry have not been used during the research.
+The research scope was limited to simple reinforced concrete bridges, two to four-lane bridges, lengths up to 250 m, width of four lanes, height restricted to 8 m from normal water level, with multiple spans.
+Complicated design geometry like cable stay, pre-stressed girders, and arched geometry have not been used during the research.

-The key findings of the research indicates that aging bridges that exhibit deterioration are bound to collapse when the severity of natural hazards increases.
-Increasing degree of deterioration lowered the survival probability of the same bridge.
+The key findings of the research indicate that ageing bridges that exhibit deterioration are bound to collapse when the severity of natural hazards increases.
+Increasing degrees of deterioration lowered the survival probability of the bridge.

-By defining the various boundaries for the bridge structure to survive, our research helps to provide the solutions to enhance resilience.
-Thus, our research highlights the key factors if adopted can lead to enhance resilience in bridge structure.
+By defining the various boundaries for the bridge structure to survive, our research helps to provide solutions to enhance resilience.
+Thus, our research highlights the key factors that, if adopted, can enhance resilience in bridge structure.

-URG;s research also indicates the limits of severity that the bridge geometry is able to survive.
-Velocity of flowing water during floods and the height of flooding are two critical factors that can determine which of the bridges will survive.
+URG's research also indicates the limits of severity that the bridge geometry is able to survive.
+The velocity of flowing water during floods and the height of flooding are two critical factors that can determine which of the bridges will survive.
 Flash floods and floods with debris increased the probability of collapse for similar bridges.
-Similarly, the horizontal force due to earthquakes decide the fate of the bridge.
+Similarly, the horizontal force due to earthquakes decides the fate of the bridge.

 The findings advocate for increased investment in resilience strategies, advanced monitoring systems, and community engagement to ensure bridges remain functional and safe.
 These measures are crucial not only for immediate safety but also for long-term economic stability and disaster risk reduction.
-Ultimately, the research underscores the vital role of resilient infrastructure in maintaining connectivity, supporting economic activities, and enhancing regional stability in the face of escalating natural hazards.
+Ultimately, the research emphasizes the vital role of resilient infrastructure in maintaining connectivity, supporting economic activities, and enhancing regional stability in the face of escalating natural hazards.